dweck1/ST558-Project1/README.md

 Table of Position Count by Team

-This table gives a roster breakdown of each team.
-It shows how many players of each position, excluding goalie, each team has on their current roster.

 ``` r
 #Filtering  skater records down to active Lightning forwards with min 300 games
 active <- skater_records %>%